-Moreover, I encourage you to take advantage of all that the College has to offer, both inside and outside of the classroom.
+Your peers, staff, faculty, administration, and the city of Naperville are looking forward to helping you make the most of your college experience, whatever your background or interests.
+I welcome you to take advantage of all that the college has to offer, both inside and outside of the classroom.

 This handbook provides you with the expectations that help strengthen our community and contribute to the success of all students.
-In the pages that follow, you will also learn about College processes and resources that may be of use to you.
+In the pages that follow, you will also learn about college processes and resources that may be of use to you.
 If ever I can be of help as you pursue the best possible experience at North Central, I hope that you will let me know.